Keyboard shortcuts

 Panic-hook entropy policy (secure UDP)

-Fail-closed default: if all entropy sources fail — common in chrooted environments without a mounted /dev — the function returns Err(PanicInstallError::EntropyUnavailable) and the hook is NOT registered.
+Fail-closed default: if the entropy chain fails — common in chrooted environments without a mounted /dev — the function returns Err(PanicInstallError::EntropyUnavailable) and the hook is NOT registered.
 This prevents a panic-time Critical frame from reusing a deterministic IV under the same AEAD key, which would be a catastrophic nonce-reuse failure.

-Degraded-entropy opt-in: use install_panic_handler_secure_udp_accept_degraded_entropy to fall back to a non-cryptographic IV derived from PID, TID, monotonic time, and a counter (SipHash-2-4).
-This always succeeds but accepts nonce-reuse risk if the process panics more than once.
+Degraded-entropy opt-in: use install_panic_handler_secure_udp_accept_degraded_entropy to fall back to a non-cryptographic IV prefix and fork salt derived from PID, TID, monotonic time, and counters (SipHash-2-4).
+This always succeeds but accepts nonce-reuse risk if the fallback inputs collide.
 The verbose function name is intentional structural enforcement matching the project’s --i-accept-<risk> convention.

 Little-endian only